Have you ever experienced the frustration of miscommunication in the workplace?

 Increases employee productivity

 Internal communications serve to facilitate this by creating an open environment in which employees may discuss and propose their ideas.
 Employees are more likely to feel connected to the organization when they believe their thoughts are valued.
-This can assist promote employee engagement and productivity.
+This can assist in promoting employee engagement and productivity.

 Improves organizational culture